dsilvestro/PyRate/tutorials/pyrate_tutorial_bdnn.md

 ## Setting up a BDNN dataset
 The BDNN model requires occurrence data in the [standard PyRate format](https://github.com/dsilvestro/PyRate/blob/master/tutorials/pyrate_tutorial_1.md).
 It additionally can use species and time specific data.
-A table with species-specific trait data can be loaded in the analysis using the `-trait_table` command, while a table with time-series predictors can be loaded using the `-BDNNtimevar` command.
+A tab-separated text file with species-specific trait data can be loaded in the analysis using the `-trait_table` command, while a table with time-series predictors can be loaded using the `-BDNNtimevar` command.

 We provide an [example dataset](https://github.com/dsilvestro/PyRate/tree/master/example_files/BDNN_examples/Carnivora) based on [Hauffe et al 2022 MEE](https://doi.org/10.1111/2041-210X.13845).
 This includes genus level occurrence data of northern hemisphere Cenozoic carnivores, a table with a paleotemperature time series, and a table with lineage-specific traits: log-transformed body mass, taxonomic information (family-level classification), and continent of occurrence (Eurasia and North America).
 The tables are simple tab-separated text files with a header.

-Note that to improve model convergence **continous trait and time-series predictor should be z-transformed** (i.e. subtracting the mean and dividing by the standard deviation).
-The original mean and standard deviation can be stored in a text file (see [`Backscale.txt`](https://github.com/dsilvestro/PyRate/tree/master/example_files/BDNN_examples/Carnivora/Backscale.txt) file for an example) and used in the plotting function to [display the results on the original scale](https://github.com/dsilvestro/PyRate/blob/master/tutorials/pyrate_tutorial_bdnn.md#partial-dependence-plots).
+Note that to improve model convergence **continuous trait and time-series predictor should be z-transformed** (i.e. subtracting the mean and dividing by the standard deviation).
+The original mean and standard deviation can be stored in a tab-seperated text file (see [`Backscale.txt`](https://github.com/dsilvestro/PyRate/tree/master/example_files/BDNN_examples/Carnivora/Backscale.txt) file for an example) and used in the plotting function to [display the results on the original scale](https://github.com/dsilvestro/PyRate/blob/master/tutorials/pyrate_tutorial_bdnn.md#partial-dependence-plots).

+#### Categorical traits
 Categorical traits are allowed to be binary (i.e. two states of the trait), unordered, or have multiple states.
 A binary trait where a taxon can have only one of the two states (e.g. whether a taxon is aquatic) should be 0-1 encoded.